notyu-yu/stm32_offload_heap/README.txt

 Project files in projects/offload_heap

 Usage:
-After running make and connecting the UART cable (PA2 is TX, PA3 is RX), run the "pc_server" binary with sudo on the linux machine, and burn the program ("Debug/mcu_mdriver" for this project) onto the MCU.
-Resetting the MCU to run the script will use the linux server for memory management.
+1) Connect the MCU with UART cable (PA2 is TX, PA3 is RX).
+2) Run make and burn the program (Debug/mcu_mdriver.elf).
+3) Press the Reset button, when the blue LED turns on, run the pc_server executable.
+4) The orange LED should turn on if the trace test successfully finished.

-Using the MCU malloc library:
+Programming with the MCU malloc library:
+1) Include "mcu_mm.h", "memlib.h", "mcu_timer.h" headers in the "mcu_side" directory.
-Include the mcu_mm.h, memlib.h, and mcu_timer.h scripts.
-Call mm_init() and timer_init() to setup the malloc library and stack overflow checking.
-The functions in mcu_mm.h and memlib.h should function as their standard counterparts.
+2) Call mm_init() and timer_init() to initialize communication and error checking.
+3) The malloc functions in mcu_mm.h can now be used like their standard counterparts.
+4) When the program finishes, run mm_finish() to gracefully end communication with pc_server.

 MCU side code:
 mcu_mdriver.c: Runs the test script written in config.h.